waiyong/Flight-Delay-Prediction---MLOps-Project/README.md

 ### Stage 4: Model Packaging and Serving
 - Model packaging with Docker
-- REST API for model serving
+- REST API for model serving with FastAPI
 - Real-time and batch prediction endpoints
-- Model A/B testing capabilities
+- Model A/B testing capabilities with BentoML

 ### Stage 5: CI/CD Pipeline
 - Automated testing